Sunday, September 22, 2024

 ~~~~~

 After having success with making a familiar crocheted hat, I went back to the Benefaction Hat pattern, and ditching the idea of doing stranded colorwork, I worked up a small simple beanie.
-It will probably will only fit a baby, but it's a successfully knitted hat, and that was my goal:
+It will probably only fit a baby, but it's a successfully knitted hat, and that was my goal:

 Knit in Lion Brand Heartland yarn in the colorway, Glacier Bay